eminaktas/k8s-workload-scaler/README.md

 # Kubernetes Workload Scaler

-This intended to run on a K8s Workload to scale the specific deployment with various way.
+This intended to run as a controller to scale the specific deployment with various way.

 ## Supported methods to scale workload and Usage